-`Permutation \emph{p}-value' is shorthand for a \emph{p}-value based on permutations of the data.
-Here we will explain the meaning of such \emph{p}-values and their calculation, when the set of permutations is fixed.
-Calculation of \emph{p}-values based on random permutations is the subject of Section \ref{secpv} and the end of Section \ref{secrandom}.
-Estimation of \emph{p}-values is covered in Section \ref{secest}.
+Permutation \emph{p}-values are \emph{p}-value based on permutations of the data.
+Here we will discuss permutation \emph{p}-values based on the full permutation group. \emph{p}-values based on random permutations are considered in section \ref{secpv2}.

-To understand the meaning of permutation \emph{p}-values, it is essential to note that there is often no unique null distribution of $T(X)$, since in the permutation context $H_0$ often does not specify a unique null distribution of the data.
-Correspondingly, the permutation test is not a test that rejects $H_0$ when the test statistic $T(X)$ exceeds the $(1-\alpha)$-quantile of its null distribution.
+It is essential to note that there is often no unique null distribution of $T(X)$, since $H_p$ often does not specify a unique null distribution of the data.
+Correspondingly, $T^{(k)}(X)$ should not be seen as the $(1-\alpha)$-quantile of \emph{the} null distribution.

-When a test statistic $t$ is a non-random function of the data and has a unique distribution under a hypothesis $H$, we define the `\emph{p}-value in the strict sense' as $\mathbb{P}_H(t\geq t_{obs})$, where $t_{obs}$ is the observed value of $t$.
-A \emph{p}-value in the strict sense always exists for some $t$, e.g. for $t$ a constant function.
-For more meaningful test statistics however, such a \emph{p}-value is not always defined.
-Since $T(X)$ does not always have a unique null distribution, no \emph{p}-value in the strict sense can be based on it.
-However, under Condition \ref{cond1} the statistic
+When a test statistic $t$ is a function (which is not random) of the data and has a unique distribution under a hypothesis $H$, then a \emph{p}-value in the strict sense, $\mathbb{P}_H(t\geq t_{obs})$, is defined where $t_{obs}$ is the observed value of $t$.
+Since under $H_p$ $T(X)$ does not always have a unique null distribution, often there exists no \emph{p}-value in the strict sense based on this test statistic.
+However, under condition \ref{cond1} the statistic

 does have a unique null distribution.
 Thus a \emph{p}-value in the strict sense based on $-D$ is then defined.
-Denoting by $d$ the observed value of $D$, we have under $H_0$
+Denoting by $d$ the observed value of $D$, we have under $\hp$

 This is indeed what is usually considered to be the permutation \emph{p}-value.
-This equality holds under Condition \ref{cond1}.
+This equality holds under condition \ref{cond1}.
 In other cases, such as when the observations are discrete, the null hypothesis often does not specify a unique null distribution of $D$.
 Thus there is not always a \emph{p}-value in the strict sense based on $D$.

-When $H_0$ does not specify a unique null distribution of any sensible test statistic, as a resolution a `worst-case' \emph{p}-value could be defined.
-However sometimes better solutions are possible, e.g. the randomized \emph{p}-value $p'$ in Section \ref{secrandom}.
-In general, a `\emph{p}-value in the weak sense' can be considered, which we define as any random variable $p$ satisfying $\mathbb{P}(p\leq c)\leq c$ for all $c\in [0,1]$ for every distribution under some null hypothesis.
-For $H_0$, $D/\#G$ is always a \emph{p}-value in the weak sense.
+When $H_p$ does not specify a unique null distribution of any sensible test statistic, as a resolution a `worst-case' \emph{p}-value could be defined.
+However sometimes better solutions are possible, e.g. the randomized \emph{p}-value $p'$ in section \ref{secpv2}.
+In general, a \emph{p}-value in the weak sense can be considered, i.e. any random variable $p$ satisfying $\mathbb{P}(p\leq c)\leq c$ for all $c\in [0,1]$ for every distribution under the null hypothesis.
+For $\hp$, $D/\#G$ is always a \emph{p}-value in the weak sense.